DNS Lookups Were Timing Out Randomly in Kubernetes

 response = session.get('https://api.example.com/endpoint')

-Session reuses TCP connections.
-This reduces conntrack entries by 90%.
+Using a Session reuses TCP connections.
+This reduced conntrack entries by about 90%.

 // Go